peyrona/mingle/README.md

  **What computer do I need?**

-> A PC with Windows, macOS, Linux...
-In fact **Mingle** runs in any machine where Java 11 can run.
+> A PC with Windows, macOS or Linux.
+Although not tested, **Mingle** would run in any machine where Java 11 can run.
-> Raspberry Pi is a 50 US$ computer very appropriate to experiment with _Une_.
+> Raspberry Pi is a cheap computer very appropriate to experiment with _Une_.

  **How to install Mingle?**

 > 1. Download lastest release and unzip it inside a folder (e.g. create a folder named 'Mingle').
 >
-> 2. If you have Java 11 or above installed in your PC, you are done.<br>
+> 2. If you have Java 11 or above installed in your PC, you are done.
->    Otherwise, execute the appropriate 'get-java-*' script.<br>
+>    Otherwise, execute the appropriate 'get-java-*' script.
 >    Note: if need, change the script permissions to make it executable (chmod +x get_java* or similar).

  **What is the easiest way to start?**